Warriors face Toulon rematch in Champions Cup

 Although Munster finished a place below Warriors in the URC table, they beat Smith's side 14-5 in Glasgow in the quarter-finals before defeating Stormers in the final.

-Northampton finished fourth in the Premiership, three places above Exeter, while Bayonnais scraped into the Champions League by finishing eighth in the Top 14 ahead of Edinburgh's future opponents, Castres, on points difference.
+Northampton finished fourth in the Premiership, three places above Exeter, while Bayonnais scraped into the Champions League for the first time by finishing eighth in the Top 14 ahead of Edinburgh's future opponents, Castres, on points difference.

 Joining them in Challenge Cup Pool 3 are Clermont, who finished a place below Castres, Gloucester, who were 10th in the Premiership, and Scarlets, who finished two places below Edinburgh in the URC.